andrefreitas/schwa/README.md

 # _Schwa_ [![Build Status](https://magnum.travis-ci.com/andrefreitas/schwa.svg?token=eMdED9z4qEU8n9mx58dz&branch=andre)](https://magnum.travis-ci.com/andrefreitas/schwa)

-A tool that analyzes GIT Repositories of Java Projects and estimates the defect probability of Software components to help developers focusing their resources to fix bugs where they really are.
+A tool that analyzes GIT Repositories and estimates the defect probability of Software components to help developers focusing their resources to fix bugs where they really are.
+We are currently supporting method granularity for Java.

+*Schwa is under heavy development as a Master Thesis and is only available as pre-release on the Python Package Index.*

 ## Install
 `pip3.4 install schwa --pre`

  or

-1. Install Python 3.4 and pip
-2. Install Git
-3. Run `python3.4 setup.py install`
+`python3.4 setup.py install`

 ## Usage
 Command line: